ten-protocol/ten-test/README.md

 ```

 Once installed it should be possible to run all tests from the pysys.py cli as described in the following sections.
 Note
-that depending on differences in your installation and should you want to add in your own accounts on Goerli, you
+that depending on differences in your installation, and should you want to add in your own accounts on Goerli, you
 may need to override the `.default.properties` file by creating a user specific properties file e.g.
 `.username.properties` file, where `username` is the output of running `whoami`.
 Common overrides will include the path
 to various binaries used when running the tests, and account details e.g. for real accounts on Goerli.
 An example of an